You just booked your first wedding.

 Photo by EM + STEVE POGOZELSKI of POGO PHOTO

-You’ll be distracted and miss real moments if you’re constantly referring to a piece of paper while photographing the wedding.
-But if you have a gut sense of what you want to capture – and what you should be capturing – you’ll be fully present and wholly invested in the creative process.
+If you’re constantly referring to a piece of paper while photographing the wedding, you’ll be distracted and miss real moments.
+But if you have a gut-sense of what you want to capture – and what you should be capturing – you’ll be fully present and wholly invested in the creative process.

 As a photographer, it’s your job to take photos you know are necessary for events while also accommodating some requests from the couple.